 Performance-based compensation is awarded as a short-term cash component (one-year variable compensation) and as components with long-term incentive effects (comprising share-based compensation with cash settlement).
-The share-based compensation with cash settlement consist of the so-called Share Based Award, resulting as a deferral amount from the one-year variable compensation, as well as of Performance Shares, which are granted in the context of the Fresenius Medical Care Long-Term Incentive Plan 2016 (hereinafter: "LTIP 2016").
-Under the Fresenius Medical Care Long-Term Incentive Program 2011 (hereinafter: "LTIP 2011"), replaced by the LTIP 2016, the members of the Management Board may under certain conditions also exercise stock options or share-based compensation with cash settlement already granted in the form of phantom stock granted.
-In addition, the Supervisory Board may grant a discretionary bonus for extraordinary performances.
+The one-year variable compensation consists of an amount that is payable without deferral after the end of the fiscal year ("Bonus") and an amount that is converted into virtual shares of the Company as an amount to be deferred (the so-called Share Based Award, together with the Bonus the "Total Bonus").
+The share-based compensation with cash settlement consists of the Share Based Award as well as of Performance Shares, which have been granted in the context of the Fresenius Medical Care Long-Term Incentive Plan 2016 (hereinafter: "LTIP 2016").

+Performance-based compensation components granted in the fiscal year